fix8mt/fix8pro_example/README.md

 | volume | amount of 'swing' | 0.0 - 50.0 | 20.0 |
 | lpf | low pass filter level | 0.0 - 1.0 | 0.025 |

 Larger _drift_ yields larger trends away from the reference price.
 Larger _volume_ has a similar effect.
-Lower _lpf_ creats more varibility.
+Lower _lpf_ creats more variability.
 You will need to experiemt to find the combination of the three to suit your purposes.

 ## Runtime Interaction
 A simple command menu is provided where you can control certain aspects of the application.